 In these samples, the TIBCO StreamBase® Web Server Request input adapter and TIBCO StreamBase® Web Server Response output adapter work together to serve up HTTP content, response to AJAX queries, web sockets, file downloads, and file uploads.

 When you start this sample, a web server is created on port 8080.
 This web server will server up the demo web site to demonstrate the various requests that can be performed against this server.

 In StreamBase Studio, import this sample with the following steps:

 Select Web Server Request Response adapters from the StreamBase Standard Adapters category.

 StreamBase Studio creates a project for the sample.

-In the Application Output view, observe tuples emitted on the RequestData and ResponseData output streams.
+In the Output Streams view, observe tuples emitted on the RequestData and ResponseData output streams.

 Select the tuple emitted from the RequestData and ResponseData streams, then use the triangles next to the data fields displayed to analyze and understand their structure.

 Now on the demo web page severed by this example try various operations and observe the results on the web page, and in Studio.